avansisintegracion/datalab/proj-kaggle-fishes/reports/presentation.md

 ![](images/histotrain.jpg){width=50% class=plain}

-* Model does not on new boats
+* Model does not predict well on new boats
-* Only one bounding box photo
+* Only one bounding box per photo

 ## Classification model